 Level 3-4 Shapes - Measuring Length

-Measuring is a vital skill in KS3 Maths.
-When it comes to measuring distances, like the length or width of shapes, we need to use units of measurement.
-This quiz will test how well you know how these units relate to one another.
+Measuring is an important skill in KS3 Maths.
+When we measure distances, like the length or width of shapes, we use special units.
+This quiz will check how well you understand how these units relate to each other.

-The more often you do a thing, the better at it you get.
-This quiz will give you plenty of practise on metric measurements of distance.
-Take your time and read each question carefully before you choose your answers.
-Good luck!
+The more you practice, the better you become.
+This quiz will give you lots of practice with metric measurements of distance.
+Take your time, read each question carefully, and good luck!

 1.